bufbuild/protoc-gen-validate/README.md

   example.proto
 ```

-All messages generated include the new `Validate(all bool) error` method (the `all` argument specifies whether to check as many fields as possible, or just fail early on the first invalid one).
+All messages generated include the following methods:
+- `Validate() error` which returns the first error encountered during validation
+- `ValidateAll() error` which returns all errors encountered during validation.

 PGV requires no additional runtime dependencies from the existing generated code.

 **Note**: by default **example.pb.validate.go** is nested in a directory structure that matches your `option go_package` name.
 You can change this using the protoc parameter `paths=source_relative:.`.
 Then `--validate_out` will output the file where it is expected.
 See Google's protobuf documenation or [packages and input paths](https://github.com/golang/protobuf#packages-and-input-paths) or [parameters](https://github.com/golang/protobuf#parameters) for more information.